-The environmental assessment has identified significant impacts of implementation of a drought permit at Aled Isaf.
+The environmental assessment has identified significant impacts of implementation of a drought permit at Llyn Aled.
 Consequently, in line with the DPG, an Environmental Monitoring Plan has been proposed.
-Further discussion with NRW is required in order to develop suitable mitigation measures.
+Potential mitigation measures have also been proposed and further discussion with NRW is required in order to develop suitable mitigation measures.